Flatback Syndrome

 What is Flatback Syndrome?

-Your back has several natural spinal curvatures that helps balance the weight of our bodies, walk normally, and stand upright.
+Your back has several natural spinal curvatures that help balance the weight of your body, walk normally, and stand upright.
 These curves help in carrying the weight of the trunk, arms, and neck.
 The spine curves a little bit backward where it joins the pelvis.
 This curve is known as lordosis.
 Also, the spine curves slightly forward where it joins the ribs at the chest level.
 This curve is known as kyphosis.

 Flatback Posture